Pros and cons of transition year

 Pros of Transition Year

-- Trips – you get the opportunity to go on many fun trips in TY such as adventure centres and perhaps abroad if your school facilitates this.
-Also if you take part in Gasice you will go on a 25km walk which sound daunting but is thoroughly enjoyable.
+You get the opportunity to go on many fun trips in TY such as adventure centres and perhaps abroad if your school facilitates this.
+Also if you take part in Gaisce you will go on a 25km walk which sound daunting but is thoroughly enjoyable.

 Cons of Transition Year